LeanIX and 'Rethink! IT' publish study on the use of Artificial Intelligence

 - 71% of companies plan to intensify the use of Artificial Intelligence

-- Poll among more than 140 high-level IT decision-makers from leading European companies identifies hurdles in implementation
+- A poll among more than 140 high-level IT decision-makers from leading European companies identifies hurdles in implementation

 Bonn / London, 25 April 2017 - LeanIX, the start-up from Bonn, in collaboration with "Rethink!
 IT Europe ", the leading IT event across Europe, published a study on the use of Artificial Intelligence.
 Over 140 high-ranking CIOs and IT decision-makers from leading European companies participated in the survey.
 The goal was to provide a meaningful answer to the questions of how Artificial Intelligence (AI) is already being adapted and applied in everyday practice, whether companies are planning the introduction of AI and what obstacles must be overcome during implementation.

 Artificial Intelligence will be “either the best, or the worst thing, ever to happen to humanity”, according to renowned scientist Stephen Hawking.
 The study by LeanIX and "Rethink!
 IT Europe" on this subject presents remarkable results.